Minas Gerais: Etymology

 the former name of the colonial province, "Minas dos Matos Gerais" ("Mines of the General Woods"), referring to two distinct regions encompassed by the state: the region of the mines (Minas), and the "general" region ("Matos Gerais" or "Campos Gerais", roughly meaning "General Fields").
-The latter corresponded to the areas of sertão which were farther and hard to access (with an economy based on farming and agriculture) from the mining spots, whose economic space was urban in origin.
+The "general" region included the areas of sertão which were far from the mining areas.

 History

 Part of the history of the current state of Minas Gerais was determined by the exploration of the great mineral wealth found in its territory.
-Its name, in fact, comes from the large quantity and variety of mines present, which began to be explored since the 17th century and to this day drive an important fraction of the state's economy.
+Mining began in the 17th century and to this day remains important to the state's economy.